MicrosoftDocs/learn/learn-pr/wwl-azure/scale-manage-deployed-container-apps/includes/5-examine-ingress-settings-traffic-splitting-blue-green-deployments.md

 ### Activation state

-In multiple revision mode, you have the ability to activate or deactivate revisions as needed.
+When the revision mode is set to multiple, you have the ability to activate or deactivate revisions as needed.
 Active revisions handle requests, while inactive ones remain dormant.
 It's important to note that Container Apps doesn't charge for inactive revisions, but there's a cap on the total number of available revisions (typically 100), with the oldest revisions being purged once this limit is reached.

 ## Blue-Green deployment

-Blue-Green Deployment is a software release strategy that aims to minimize downtime and reduce the risk associated with deploying new versions of an application.
+Blue-Green deployment is a software release strategy that aims to minimize downtime and reduce the risk associated with deploying new versions of an application.
 In a blue-green deployment, two identical environments, referred to as "blue" and "green," are set up.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.

 Once green environment is tested, the live traffic is directed to it, and the blue environment is used to deploy a new application version during next deployment cycle.